YESAT

 Change Detection Research

-🌏🌏 Measuring Earth's water storage with satellite? 🌏🌏
+🌏 Measuring Earth's water storage with satellite? 🌏

 GRACE water resources

-Grace Research
+GRACE Research

-The complex coastal environment creates non-linear relationships between aquaculture facilities and their spectral reflectivity, making traditional detection methods (like threshold-based approaches) insufficient.
-Also, various types of aquaculture structures are densely positioned throughout Korea's southern coastal waters.
-Therefore, conventional methodologies struggle to accurately identify these facilities.
+The complex coastal environment creates non-linear relationships between aquaculture facilities and their spectral reflectivity, making traditional threshold-based detection methods insufficient.
+We address these challenges by combining multi-satellite imagery with AI techniques to detect nearshore aquaculture facilities along Korea's southern coast.

 AI aquaculture facility coastal environment management